bw-exPatJournal/Front-End/README.md

 yarn or npm install
 ```

-Then cd into client folder and
+Then cd into `expat-journal` folder and

 ```
 yarn or npm start